Written by Stacey Kelleher. Medically reviewed by board-certified dermatologist Dr. Julie Jackson, MD, FAAD.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-High-Quality Cocamidopropyl Betaine Found SafeA University of Miami School of Medicine study determined that it’s not the cocamidopropyl betaine in skincare products that causes contact dermatitis.
-Instead, it is two specific impurities that develop during the manufacturing process: aminoamide (AA) and 3-dimethylaminopropylamine (DMAPA).
+A University of Miami School of Medicine study determined that cocamidopropyl betaine in skincare products isn't the culprit for contact dermatitis.
+It's actually two specific impurities that develop during the manufacturing process: aminoamide (AA) and 3-dimethylaminopropylamine (DMAPA).

-Safe, Natural Products You Can Trust
+Puracy: Safe, Plant-Based Products You Can Trust